lbcard/rds-command-gen/README.md

 - cd into the directory of the repo
 - run 'node index.js'

+(I'll make this a proper executable too eventually)

 Also, don't use "bzTaEq" as a string within the show name on the xlsx.
 This string combination is used to encode commas between times to protect them temporarily.
 Unlikely but just a heads up!

 ## Important Notes